 The resume format should be chosen based on how well it highlights your expertise and accomplishments.
 Your best qualities should be front and center so hiring managers can quickly and easily read your resume.
-Here is some information about the three main formats to help you decide which is best for you:
+Here we outline the three main formats most commonly used to help you decide which is right for you.

 This is the most common format, and it is probably the one you’ve used dozens of times.
 It generally goes something like this: personal information, objective, summary, experience in reverse chronological order, education.
 This format is great for someone who has had a long, prosperous career.
 It gives a supervisor a snapshot of your consistent work experience and professional development.